AVIDA18/MyStore/readme.md

 ON MyStore.Api.
 This has design-time services EF Core needs to generate and apply migrations, build models, and read configuration from the app.

 ##Now this is run: dotnet ef migrations add InitialCreate -s ./MyStore.Api -p MyStore.Infrastructure
 what does actually does is takes the dbcontext from -p MyStore.Infrastructure and then starts building the Api from MyStore.Api.
+Not every collaborator needs to do this.
+When changes in entities or data is made then only this needs to be done.

 ##Now run this: dotnet ef database update -s ./MyStore.Api -p MyStore.Infrastructure
 This will create a schema and stores it in MyStore.Infrastructure-->migrations in a timestamp and context models.
 It will also create tables and data on the server on the basis of the Entities data.
+Every collaborator needs to do this after a pull to reflect the database changes that another collaborator has made.